tianon/doi-meta-scripts/helpers/cosine/notes.md

 - Go notes
   - https://pkg.go.dev/crypto/x509#ParsePKIXPublicKey for parsing public key files into objects
   - https://pkg.go.dev/crypto/x509#ParseECPrivateKey for parsing the private key files into objects (likely needs https://pkg.go.dev/encoding/pem#Decode first as seen in https://medium.com/@giorgadzeluka1991/ecdsa-in-go-a-simple-introduction-754955877c6f#:~:text=ParseECPrivateKey)
+  - need to read more cosign source code here

 meta will *also* look up whether every image has a "production signature" yet, and record that information (with validation so that keys can be rotated and regenerate new prod signatures too)